DaaviidOC/SQL_Azure_to_VSCode/README.md

 ## Running the Code

-To run the code, first, ensure you have all the dependencies installed.
+To run the code, first, ensure you have all the dependencies installed. </be>
-And remember to replace the "****" with your connection data to your BD.
+Remember to replace the "****" with your connection data to your BD.

 ## Contributions